-What does the PSSD Music Support Facilitator do?
+What does the PSSD Music Education Facilitator do?

 Within this role, I am assigned to build capacity in teachers who are assigned to teach the music strand of the Arts Ed curriculum in K-Gr.
 9, and/or those teaching music 10/20/30 and related credits at the high school level.
 The division recognizes that not all teachers assigned to teach in this area feel comfortable navigating this curricular area sufficiently.
 My job is to work alongside teachers who need support to build their pool of resources, develop their ideas for projects, learning activities, and teaching musical concepts, build teachers confidence and knowledge in this teaching area, and assist teachers in learning the details of music as needed in an attempt to have students meeting the curricular outcomes that currently are required.

 What does this look like in schools?